fzhedu/TopkUrls/README.md

 `time ./topk.out S U T`

 4. check(if the urls are not too large)

 `time ./check.out S U T`

 `diff output.txtSXXUXX output.txtSXXUXX_check`

 (the two files may differ due to the disorder of urls with euqal occurrences, but the results are correct.)

 NOTE: S, U and T are three positive integers, which mean the Size of URL files, the max number of Unique urls and the target Topk
 , respectively.
 (0 < S < 500, 0 < U < max of uint32, 0 < T < 10000)

 ### TODO
-The current just uses one thead, but I have to attend a conference now.
+The current just uses one thead, but I have to go abroad to attend a conference now.
 I can optimize the codes in following two aspects.
 1. Use multi-threads:
-Pay attention to synchronization when accessing file in the Map and Partition, Repartition step.
+Each thread processes a split of the raw URL file to get a partial top K, then merge these partial top K to a global top K.
 2. Optimize accessing I/O:
 Reduce accessing times and prefer accessing a batch of data.